AlexLazcano/LedgerIO/README.md

 # Backend Repository

-The backend codebase for Ledger IO can be found at [Backend Repository](https://github.com/AlexLazcano/LedgerIO-Backend).
+- The backend codebase for Ledger IO can be found at [Backend Repository](https://github.com/AlexLazcano/LedgerIO-Backend).
-The Api codebase for Ledger IO can be found at [Backend Repository](https://github.com/AlexLazcano/LedgerIO-APIs).
+- The Api codebase for Ledger IO can be found at [API Repository](https://github.com/AlexLazcano/LedgerIO-APIs).

 # Plans for Future